Jake T Austin Finally Reveals The Real Reason He Left ‘The Fosters’

 Just Jared Jr. shared that Jake T Austin has been busy with something else since leaving The Fosters and he actually has a book coming out.
 He actually shared recently on Instagram saying, “I think it’s time to finally share my story with you guys. #TheBookOfJake #comingsoon.”
 Jake T Austin would probably explain a lot more about what is going on in his life and what happened with The Fosters in an actual book written by him.
 Fans can’t wait to get more details straight from Jake T Austin.

 Are you shocked that Jake T Austin made the choice to leave The Fosters?
-Do you think that the show would be better if he was still there?
+Do you think that the show would be better if he were still there?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Fosters when it returns to Freeform.
 The new season will start airing on January 31.